Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

-In addition, the Distribution API has a feature that allows the intuitive multiplication of distributions.
-For example, if we define the probability distributions $p(\mathbf{x}|\mathbf{z})$ and $p(\mathbf{z})$, the joint distribution is their product, $p(\mathbf{x},\mathbf{z}) = p(\mathbf{x}|\mathbf{z})p(\mathbf{z})$, which also appears in Equation (7).
 Pixyz allows us to define the joint distribution as a product of instances of distribution classes\footnote{At this time, different distribution classes in the product that have the same variable name are treated as the same variable.}.
-When performing the product calculation, a graphical model defining the dependencies between the variables is constructed inside the instance of the joint distribution.
-Since this joint distribution instance is also a distribution class, sampling and likelihood estimation can be performed without knowledge of its type of distribution.
+After performing the product calculation, a graphical model defining the dependencies between the variables is constructed inside the instance of the joint distribution.
+This graphical model is constructed using NetworkX~\cite{hagberg2008exploring}, a library for designing and computing graph networks\footnote{ Implementation-wise, joint distribution is managed as a graph by NetworkX.
+Each random variable with a unique name is managed as a \emph{node}, and each distribution is managed as a \emph{directed edge} with a list of its random variables and conditional random variables (usually multiple conditional variables to a single variable).
+Generating samples from joint distribution can be implemented with an ancestral sampling procedure that prepares the condition variables in order by topological sorting from the connection relations.
+This process outputs a dictionary with the random variable names as keys and the samples as values, aggregated along the directed edges of the graph.
+The log-likelihood of the joint distribution \texttt{get\_log\_prob} is computed by adding the log-likelihoods of each edge (distribution).}.
+Since this joint distribution instance is also a distribution class, sampling and likelihood estimation can be performed in exactly the same framework regardless of its distribution type.